 - providing work enrichment opportunities including work experience, workplace visits, guest speakers, curriculum support.

-All students during their time at St Benedict’s will have the opportunity to meet with Employers and representatives from Further & Higher Education providers.
+All students during their time at St Benedict’s will have the opportunity to meet with employers and providers and representatives from Further & Higher Education.